fancn21th/0_72_OkChart/README.md

   - Data Pipeline

-    > the async data request split the pipeline into two pieces
+    > due to the async data request, the data flow is split into two pieces

     - query data pipeline